AutomateLab-tech/seo-performance-mcp/README.md

 **Know which blog posts to refresh, expand, merge, or kill - without guessing.**

-A Model Context Protocol (MCP) server that turns your scattered SEO and analytics data into one clear verdict per URL.
+A MCP server that turns your scattered SEO and analytics data into one clear verdict per URL.
 Plug it into Claude, Cursor, or any MCP-aware client and ask: "Which three posts should I update this week?" - and get an answer backed by hard numbers.

 ## What it does